ednaruiz/tilepy/README.md

 ```

 ## Help
-If any problem is found, please open a new issue in the project main page to document it.
+If any problem is found, please open a new issue on the project main page to document it.
 You can of course also directly create a Pull Request with new features.

-Otherwise you can also contact us at astro.tilepy@gmail.com.
+Otherwise, you can also contact us at astro.tilepy@gmail.com.